flavienbwk/book-devops/eng/README.md

 Gaining the support of your superiors or colleagues for an initiative isn't always straightforward.
 William MORGAN - the leader of a renowned tech startup - recommends 4 rules to follow[^WilliamMorganKubecon2018]:

-1. Identify who is affected (the stakeholders).
+1. Identify who is affected (the stakeholders) ;
-2. Determine what the new solution will bring them (the benefits).
+2. Determine what the new solution will bring them (the benefits) ;
-3. Understand what their concerns are (the worries).
+3. Understand what their concerns are (the worries) ;
 4. Alleviate concerns, highlight the benefits, and communicate.

 According to William MORGAN, once you reach a certain level of technical engineering, the roles of "salesperson" and "engineer" become indistinguishable: "Advanced engineering work is indistinguishable from sales work."